 M.S., Ph.D., Cornell University

 I enjoy teaching courses throughout the undergraduate curriculum.
-Courses I regularly teach include CSCI 101 The Computing Age, CSCI 200 Mathematical Foundations of Computing, CSCI 201 Data Structures, CSCI 301 Theory of Computation, CSCI 313 Programming Languages, as well as First Year Seminars and Winter Term courses.
+Courses I regularly teach include CSCI 101 Introduction to Computing, CSCI 200 Mathematical Foundations of Computing, CSCI 201 Data Structures, CSCI 301 Theory of Computation, CSCI 313 Programming Languages, as well as First Year Seminars and Winter Term courses.
 (List here.)

 I am co-PI on the National Science Foundation award to the College Board that supports the development of the new Advanced Placement Computer Science Principles Course.
 Information about the project can be found at csprinciples.org, apcsprinciples.org, and the College Board Advances in AP CSP site.